 Special Revenues.
-If the ad valorem property tax revenues that are pledged to the payment of the Refunding Bonds (see "SECURITY AND SOURCE OF PAYMENT FOR THE REFUNDING BONDS -Pledge of Tax Revenues") are determined to be "special revenues" within the meaning of the Bankruptcy Code, then the application in a manner consistent with the Bankruptcy Code of the pledged ad valorem property tax revenues that are collected after the date of the bankruptcy filing should not be subject to the automatic stay.
+If the ad valorem property tax revenues that are pledged to the payment of the Bonds (see "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS - Pledge of Tax Revenues") are determined to be "special revenues" within the meaning of the Bankruptcy Code, then, subject to the following discussion, the application in a manner consistent with the Bankruptcy Code of the pledged ad valorem property tax revenues that are collected after the date of the bankruptcy filing should not be subject to the automatic stay.
 "Special revenues" are defined to include, among others, taxes specifically levied to finance one or more projects or systems of the debtor, but excluding receipts from general property, sales, or income taxes levied to finance the general purposes of the debtor.
-The District has specifically pledged the ad valorem property taxes for payment of the Refunding Bonds.
-State law prohibits the use of the tax proceeds for any purpose other than payment of the general obligation bonds (including general obligation refunding bonds) and the original bond proceeds can only be used to fund the acquisition or improvement of real property and other capital expenditures included in the proposition.
+State law prohibits the use of the tax proceeds for any purpose other than payment of the general obligation bonds and the bond proceeds can only be used to fund projects involving the construction, reconstruction, rehabilitation, or replacement of school facilities, including the furnishing and equipping of school facilities, or the acquisition or lease of real property for school facilities, included in the proposition.
 However, there is no binding judicial precedent dealing with the treatment in bankruptcy proceedings of ad valorem property tax revenues collected for the payment of bonds in California, and no assurance can be given that a bankruptcy court will hold that the ad valorem property tax revenues are special revenues within the meaning of the Bankruptcy Code.

 The Bankruptcy Code provides that there is no stay of application of pledged special revenues to payment of indebtedness secured by such revenues.
 The United States Court of Appeals for the First Circuit, in cases arising out of the insolvency proceedings of Puerto Rico, has held that this provision permits voluntary payments of debt service by the issuer of bonds backed by special revenues, but does not permit the bondholders to compel the issuer to make payments of debt service from special revenues.
-If this decision is followed by other courts, the holders of the Refunding Bonds may be prohibited from taking any action to require the District or the County to make payments on the Refunding Bonds, unless the bankruptcy court's permission is obtained.
-This could result in substantial delays in payments on the Refunding Bonds.
+If this decision is followed by other courts, the holders of the Bonds may be prohibited from taking any action to require the District or the County to make payments on the Bonds, unless the bankruptcy court's permission is obtained.
+This could result in substantial delays in payments on the Bonds.

 In addition, even if the ad valorem property tax revenues are determined to be "special revenues," the Bankruptcy Code provides that special revenues can be applied to necessary operating expenses of the project or system, before they are applied to other obligations.
 This rule applies regardless of the provisions of the transaction documents.
-Thus, a bankruptcy court could permit the District to use the ad valorem property tax revenues to pay necessary operating expenses of the District and its schools, before the remaining revenues are paid to the owners of the Refunding Bonds.
+Thus, a bankruptcy court could permit the District to use the ad valorem property tax revenues to pay necessary operating expenses of the District and its schools, before the remaining revenues are paid to the owners of the Bonds.